-Until and including December 31, 2023, the Tribe is entitled to operate up to a total of one thousand eight hundred (1,800) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.3.
-Effective January 1, 2024, the Tribe is entitled to operate up to a total of two thousand two hundred fifty (2,250) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.3.
+The Tribe is entitled to operate up to a total of one thousand two hundred (1,200) Gaming Devices pursuant to the conditions set forth in section 3.0 and sections 4.2 through and including section 5.2.

 Sec.
 4.2.
 Authorized Gaming Facilities.